toomuchdesign/offside/README.md

 - Link `offside-no-css-3d-transforms.css` stylesheet and and set `disableCss3dTransforms` setting to `true` to try the fallback.

 ## Known bugs

 ### Off-canvas elements blocked on the page

 On some old mobile browsers ( as Android 2.2.2 FroYo ) off-canvas elements won't get out the page on page load.

-This happens because their internal browser do not officially support CSS transitions (see [can I use chart](http://caniuse.com/#feat=transforms3d)), but, according to my experience, they only support it partially.
+This happens because their internal browser do not officially support CSS transforms (see [can I use chart](http://caniuse.com/#feat=transforms3d)), but, according to my experience, they only support it partially.
 Infact these browser are able to pass Offside CSS 3dTransform test and do not activate Offside fallback strategy.

 Offside instances are normally set to `position: fixed` and these browser are not able to apply `translate3d` transform to fixed positioned element.